User Defined Functions (UDFs)#

 Using UDFs#

-A Stateless UDF is produced by calling @udf over a Python function
+A class produced by applying the @daft.udf decorator over a Python function or class.

 Example